Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Algorithm Development

 \section{Algorithm Development}

-According to studies on nonconvex optimization {(e.g., \cite{ghadimi2013stochastic})}, the performance upper bound of a stochastic algorithm generally consists of two parts: a deterministic component influenced by initial conditions and a noisy component dependent on {the} variance of {the} gradient noise.
-The step size usually appears as a multiplier in the denominator of the deterministic part and the numerator of the noisy part.
-Choosing a large step size reduces the magnitude of the deterministic component but causes the noisy part to dominate.
-Conversely, a small step size reduces gradient noise, but then the deterministic part dominates, again providing no improvement.
-Therefore, an optimal step size should balance both components.
-To further enhance the convergence rate of a stochastic algorithm, we need to design a strategy that reduces the upper bound of the noisy component, given that we only have noisy information.
-Such a strategy would allow us to use a larger step size, resulting in faster convergence.
+As shown in nonconvex optimization studies \cblack{(e.g., \cite{ghadimi2013stochastic})}, the performance bound of stochastic algorithms includes a deterministic term (from initialization) and a noisy term (from gradient variance).
+The step size affects both terms—large values reduce the deterministic part but amplify noise, and vice versa.
+An optimal step size needs to balance these components.
+Reducing the noise term enables using a larger step size and achieving faster convergence.
 Typical strategies to achieve this include variance reduction techniques that rely on large batch sizes to reduce variance, such as \cite{johnson2013accelerating}.
-Another approach is the use of bias-corrected momentum, which allows for obtaining a noise-reduced momentum with a batch size of $\mathcal{O}(1)$ \cite{cutkosky2019momentum,tran2022better}.
-To motivate the use of bias-corrected momentum, we begin with the stochastic PHB momentum scheme, pointing out that it is essentially a biased estimator of the true gradient at that moment.
-We then introduce the bias-corrected momentum technique, which is used to mitigate this bias.
+Another approach is the use of variance-reduced momentum, which allows for obtaining a noise-reduced momentum with a batch size of $\mathcal{O}(1)$ \cite{cutkosky2019momentum,tran2022better}.
+To motivate our bias-corrected momentum, we first show that stochastic PHB is a biased gradient estimator, then introduce the correction technique to reduce this bias.